What is economic mobility?

 When people are working towards goals they have selected, they are more likely to be successful.
 Coaching is an intentional partnership between a coach and the person being coached—called a participant—where coaches place the participant at the center of their work.
 Together they map out a plan of action steps to achieve the goal.

 Coaches take a holistic approach in supporting participants by considering factors that can impact multiple aspects of their lives.
 If a participant has an education-related goal the coach does not ignore the other factors that could benefit or inhibit the participant’s ability to meet that goal.
-The Bridge to Self-Sufficiency® is crucial in this as coaches can account for all aspects of a participant’s life from: Family Stability; Health and Wellbeing; Financial Management; Education and Training; and Employment and Career Management.
+The Bridge to Prosperity® is crucial in this as coaches can account for all aspects of a participant’s life from: Family Stability; Health and Wellbeing; Financial Management; Education and Training; and Employment and Career Management.

 This lends itself to the idea that each facet of the whole person are met as they relate to one another.